Aliases for CLCN7 Gene

 GeneCards Summary for CLCN7 Gene

-CLCN7 (Chloride Channel, Voltage-Sensitive 7) is a Protein Coding gene.
-Diseases associated with CLCN7 include clcn7-related osteopetrosis and osteopetrosis, autosomal dominant 2.
-Among its related pathways are Activation of cAMP-Dependent PKA and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include chloride channel activity and antiporter activity.
-An important paralog of this gene is CLCN2.
+CLCN7 (Chloride Voltage-Gated Channel 7) is a Protein Coding gene.
+Diseases associated with CLCN7 include Osteopetrosis, Autosomal Dominant 2 and Osteopetrosis, Autosomal Recessive 4.
+Among its related pathways are Ion channel transport and Activation of cAMP-Dependent PKA.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and antiporter activity.
+An important paralog of this gene is CLCN6.

 UniProtKB/Swiss-Prot Summary for CLCN7 Gene

 Slowly voltage-gated channel mediating the exchange of chloride ions against protons (PubMed:18449189, PubMed:21527911).
 Functions as antiporter and contributes to the acidification of the lysosome lumen and may be involved in maintaining lysosomal pH (PubMed:18449189, PubMed:21527911, PubMed:31155284).
 The CLC channel family contains both chloride channels and proton-coupled anion transporters that exchange chloride or another anion for protons (By similarity).
 The presence of conserved gating glutamate residues is typical for family members that function as antiporters (By similarity).